-“We’re praying our insurance company agrees we need a new roof after Hurricane Ian” – Homeowners: do this instead
+“We’re praying our insurance company agrees we need a new roof after Hurricane Ian” – Homeowners: Do this instead

 These are the kinds of real and panicked concerns we as public adjusters are hearing from the community in the wake of Hurricane Ian: